inferno-pytorch/inferno/docs/readme.md

 ## Preparing the Trainer

 With our model and data loaders good to go, it's finally time to build the trainer.
-To start, let's initialize a trainer.
+To start, let's initialize a one.

 ```python
 from inferno.trainers.basic import Trainer